 Imperial Valley College is committed to providing students with the most accurate, current information available regarding the College's programs, courses, regulations, and policies.
 However, there may be times when course changes concerning prerequisites, content hours, or units of credit are determined after publication of the catalog or when district policy or state regulations dictate a change in current practice.
 When such a circumstance arises, every effort will be made through the college website (www.imperial.edu), class schedules, public media, and at the time of registration to notify students of any changes in the course descriptions or college policies, as presented herein.
-Students with questions or concerns about a specific course need to contact a counselor at (760) 355-6246 or contact the appropriate division office as noted with the "List of Courses."
-Questions or concerns regarding standard practice and process can be directed to the Office of Admissions and Records at (760) 355-6201.
+Students with questions or concerns about a specific course need to contact a counselor at (760) 355-6543.
+Questions or concerns regarding standard practice and process can be directed to the Office of Admissions and Records at (760) 355-6101.